rangav/rangav/README.md

 ### Hi there 👋

-I am Software Engineer/Founder from Dublin, Ireland.
-I recently created [Thunder Client](https://www.thunderclient.com/) and launched on [Product Hunt](https://www.producthunt.com/posts/thunder-client)
+I am a Software Engineer from Dublin, Ireland and Creator of [Thunder Client](https://www.thunderclient.com/) - Rest API Client extension for VS Code.

+Thunder Client is launched on 31st March, 2021 on [Product Hunt](https://www.producthunt.com/posts/thunder-client), Since then its been downloaded by more than half a million developers worldwide.

+### Tech Stack
-My Tech Stack - **.Net, Javascript & Azure**.
+* .Net, Javascript & Azure

 **Previously Created**
 * [MyCast App](https://www.mycastpro.com/)